-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION without any profit making purpose.
-86. (39) Collaboration between information society service providers storing and providing access to the public to large amounts of copyright protected works or other subject-matter uploaded by their users and rightholders is essential for the functioning of technologies, such as content recognition technologies.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION unauthorised works and other subject matter upon notification by rightholders.
+86. information society service providers storing and providing access to the public to large amounts of copyright protected works or other subject-matter uploaded by their users and rightholders is essential for the functioning of technologies, such as content recognition technologies.
 In such cases, rightholders should provide the necessary data to allow the services to identify their content and the services should be transparent towards rightholders with regard to the deployed technologies, to allow the assessment of their appropriateness.
-The services should in particular provide rightholders with information on the type of technologies (39) Collaboration between information society Member States should provide that where right holders do not wish to conclude licensing agreements, online content sharing service providers storing and providing access to the public to large amounts of copyright and right holders should cooperate in good faith in order to ensure that unauthorised protected works or other subject matter uploaded by, are not available on their users and rightholders is essential for the functioning of technologies, such as content recognition technologies.
+The services should in particular provide rightholders with information (39) Collaboration between information society Member States should provide that where right holders do not wish to conclude licensing agreements, online content sharing service providers storing and providing access to the public to large amounts of eopyright and right holders should cooperate in good faith in order to ensure that unauthorised protected works or other subject matter uploaded by, are not available on their users and rightholders is essential for the functioning of technologies, such as content recognition technologies.
 In such cases, rightholders should provide the necessary data to allow the services.
-Cooperation between online to identify their (39) Moved up to recital (38c)[which was recital (38ca) in ST 9134/18]
+Cooperation (39) Moved up to recital (38c)[which was recital (38ca) in ST 9134/18]

-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION used, the way they are operated and their success rate for the recognition of rightholders' content.
-Those technologies should also allow rightholders to get information from the information society service providers on the use of their content covered by an agreement. content and the services should be transparent towards rightholders with regard to the deployed technologies, to allow the assessment of their appropriateness.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION on the type of technologies used, the way they are operated and their success rate for the recognition of rightholders' content.
+Those technologies should also allow rightholders to get information from the information society service providers on the use of their content covered by an agreement. between online to identify their content and the services should be transparent towards rightholders with regard to the deployed technologies, to allow the assessment of their appropriateness.
 The services should in particular provide rightholders with information on the type of technologies used, the way they are operated and their success rate for the recognition of rightholders' content.
-Those technologies should also allow rightholders to get information from the information society service providers on the use of their content and right holders should not lead to preventing the availability of non- infringing works or other protected subject matter, including those covered by an agreement exception or limitation to copyright.
+Those technologies should also allow rightholders to get information from the information society service providers on the use of their content and right holders should not lead to preventing the availability of non-infringing works or other protected subject matter, including those covered by an agreement exception or limitation to copyright.